Creating Time Off Accrual Schedules

 |

-Display a Warning If Employee Uses More Hours Than Available |
+Payroll Warning if More Hours Used Than Available |

 Select to display a warning during payroll initialization if an employee uses more hours than currently available. |